rikblok/treehouse/content/research/published/blok00b.md

 +++
 date = '2025-01-02T10:56:32-08:00'
 draft = false
-title = 'Blok (2000)'
+title = 'On the nature of the stock market: Simulations and experiments (2000)' summary = '''PhD Thesis, UBC

-summary = 'On the nature of the stock market: Simulations and experiments' weight = -20000900 bibFile = "bib-zotero-better-cson.json"
+In this dissertation, two simple models of stock exchange are developed and simulated numerically.
+The decentralized model captures key empirical market properties, including fat-tailed returns, short-term memory in returns, and long-range volatility correlations.
+Significantly, these features emerge only when parameters are tuned to span the critical point, suggesting markets may self-organize near criticality...''' weight = -20000900 bibFile = "bib-zotero-better-cson.json"
 +++
 <!-- Must include "bib" in filename: https://labs.loupbrun.ca/hugo-cite/usage/ -->

-## On the nature of the stock market: Simulations and experiments
+## PhD Thesis, UBC

 <!--
 {{< cite "blokNature2000b" >}}